Lie groups and Lie algebras: Manifolds

 For example, open intervals form a base of the usual topology of $\Bbb R$.
 Moreover, we may take only intervals whose endpoints have rational coordinates, which gives a {\it countable} base for $\Bbb R$.
 Also if $X,Y$ are topological spaces with bases $\mathcal B_X,\mathcal B_Y$ then products $U\times V$, where $U\in \mathcal B_X,V\in \mathcal B_Y$, form a base of the product topology of $X\times Y$.
 Thus if $X$ and $Y$ have countable bases, so does $X\times Y$; in particular, $\Bbb R^n$ with its usual (product) topology has a countable base (boxes whose vertices have rational coordinates).

 $\bullet$ $X$ is {\bf Hausdorff} if any two distinct points have disjoint neighborhoods.

 $\bullet$ If $X$ is Hausdorff, we say that a sequence of points $x_n\in X, n\in \Bbb N$ {\bf converges} to $x\in X$ as $n\to \infty$ (denoted $x_n\to x$) if every neighborhood of $x$ contains almost all terms of this sequence.
-Then one also says that the {\bf limit} of $x_n$ is $x$ and writes It is easy to show that the limit is unique when exists.
-In a Hausdorff space, a closed set is one that is closed under taking limits of sequences.
+Then one also says that the {\bf limit} of $x_n$ is $x$ and writes It is easy to show that the limit is unique when it exists.
+In a Hausdorff space with a countable base, a closed set is one that is closed under taking limits of sequences.

 $\bullet$ A Hausdorff space $X$ is {\bf compact} if every open cover $\lbrace U_\alpha,\alpha\in A\rbrace$ of $X$ (i.e., $U_\alpha\subset X$ for all $\alpha\in A$ and $X=\cup_{\alpha\in A}U_\alpha$) has a finite subcover.